 A CRM database contains all the information which is collected, stored, or analyzed by the various modules of the CRM system.
 These modules will then make use of this data and manipulate it to offer the innumerable advantages of the CRM to its business users.

-Broadly speaking, a CRM database will contain following types of data about every lead or paying customer:
+Broadly speaking, a CRM database will contain the following types of data about every lead or paying customer:

 - Personal details